CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ### Filter Routes from BGP into Zebra

 You can apply a route map on route updates from BGP to Zebra.
 All the applicable match operations are allowed, such as match on prefix, next hop, communities, and so on.
-Set operations for this attach-point are limited to metric and next hop only.
-Any operation of this feature does not affect the BGP internal RIB.
+Set operations are limited to metric and next hop only.
+Applying a route map on route updates from BGP to Zebra does not affect the BGP internal RIB.

 Both IPv4 and IPv6 address families are supported.
 Route maps work on multi-paths; however, the metric setting is based on the best path only.